Electronic Recording Technology Board

 The electronic recording technology board (board), which was created in 2016, makes grants to counties to establish, maintain, improve, or replace their electronic filing systems.
 These grants are from surcharges collected by county clerk and recorders and transmitted to the state for deposit in the electronic recording technology fund.
-The bill makes the following changes related to the board:
+The act makes the following changes related to the board:

 - Delays the repeal and sunset review of the board by 4 years so that it will take place just over 10 years after the board's creation;